When was the last time you seriously considered what’s next for your organization?

 We’re not talking about the next meeting, the next client, or the next week’s schedule—but next, as in what your firm will look like in five years.
 Is your organization twice the size?
 Are you still independent?
 Do you cover more territory, offer more services, employ more people?
 Are you still in business?

-While many organizations set up daylong strategic planning sessions with key leaders and talk about the future, few do anything substantive that puts those plans into action.
+While many organizations set up daylong strategic planning sessions with key leaders and talk about the future, few do anything substantive that puts those tentative business execution plans into action.
 Unfortunately, the energy fades and no real positive action takes place.
 There’s no movement toward goals because the goals discussed are not tied to workable strategies.
 There’s no path.
-It’s this failure to set a course that creates a culture that lacks inspiration and motivation, and ultimately kills the chances of success.
+It’s this failure to set a course that creates a company culture that lacks inspiration and motivation, and ultimately kills the chances of success.

 Imagine building a house without a blueprint.
 There’s no way a construction crew shows up to an empty lot with truckloads of materials and just starts hammering away.
 The crew needs a thoughtfully planned blueprint and the leadership of a diligent project manager.
 That way everyone works toward a common goal with a clearly defined plan.